-Information for recruitment agencies on the application process to be placed on the code of practice list, how the list is monitored and the appeals procedure.
+On this page you will find information on the application process for recruitment agencies to be placed on the list, how the list is monitored and the appeals procedure.

-Recruitment agencies wishing to apply to be placed on the code of practice list of agencies for international recruitment are required to complete an application form.
-The form must be signed by the managing director of the company and returned to NHS Employers via email email@example.com.
+Recruitment agencies wishing to apply to be placed on the code of practice list of agencies for international recruitment are required to complete an online application form.

 The application form confirms:

 - the agency's commitment to fully adhere to the code of practice

 - a declaration of all associated business activities relating to the commercial recruitment of healthcare professionals.

 If, after examination of the application and resolution of any queries, an agency is not successful in being placed on the list, they will be advised of the reason in writing via email.
 The agency must wait three months before it can re-apply and must be able to demonstrate that it has changed its business practice in order to be placed on the list.

 The procedure for monitoring agencies for their adherence to the principles of the code is as follows:

 - On a biennial basis we will write to all agencies via email (giving them two weeks to respond) asking them to:

 - check that their contact details are correct